sharispe/sm-tools-evaluation/README.md

 >As an example, this project doesn't evaluate tools related to distributional semantic measures or semantic measures relying on description logic.

 We currently propose domain-specific evaluations.
-Indeed, numerous library and tools have been developed for domain-specific applications (e.g. ontologies/terminologies) and (to our knowledge) no project compare those software solutions.
+Indeed, numerous libraries and tools have been developed for domain-specific applications (e.g. ontologies/terminologies) and (to our knowledge) no project compares those software solutions.
 In this project, considering specific domain of use, we compare tools regarding their speed performance (running time) and their capacity to handle large datasets.

-The domain for which test are available are:
+The domain for which tests are available are:

  * **Molecular Biology and Biomedicine**
    * **Gene Ontology**

 > More evaluation relative to other domain or application context will be added (WordNet, UMLS, Disease Ontology).
-> This community project is public and open source - do not hezitate to contribute (see above).
+> This community project is public and open source - do not hesitate to contribute (see above).

 **Important**: this project does not aim to criticize tools or denigrate the work made by their developers - we only define a strict evaluation protocol to provide objective metrics which can be relevant to compare tools.
-Keep in mind that tools which do not perform well on the tests defined herein may have other advantages not discussed in this evaluation.
+Keep in mind that tools which do not perform well on the tests defined herein may have other advantages that are not discussed in this evaluation.
-Please contact us to help us improving it.
+Please contact us to help us improve upon it.
 In addition, this evaluation doesn't pretend to cover all aspects which could be useful to discuss in order to evaluate software.
-We here focus on **objective metrics** and mainly aim at evaluating the speed of the program given specific resource constraints (memory allocated to the tool, computational time).
+Here we focus on **objective metrics** and mainly aim at evaluating the speed of the program given specific resource constraints (memory allocated to the tool, computational time).
 Moreover, we only provide tests and results which are **strictly reproducible** given the source code and information shared through this project.
 Our aim is not to discuss aspects relative to the (subjective) individual user experience or other important aspects such as documentation and code quality, usability, overall sustainability, community support, release updates...
 Please refer to corresponding tool documentations and websites to evaluate those aspects.